ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     :definition: ((psa_key_usage_t)0x00000200)

     .. summary::
-        Permission to decrypt a message with the key.
+        Permission to decrypt a message, or perform key decapsulation, with the key.

-    This flag is required to use the key in a symmetric decryption operation, in an AEAD decryption-and-verification operation, or in an asymmetric decryption operation.
+    This flag is required to use the key in a symmetric decryption operation, in an AEAD decryption-and-verification operation, in an asymmetric decryption operation, or in a key-decapsulation operation.
 The flag must be present on keys used with the following APIs:

     *   `psa_cipher_decrypt()`
     *   `psa_cipher_decrypt_setup()`
     *   `psa_aead_decrypt()`
     *   `psa_aead_decrypt_setup()`
     *   `psa_asymmetric_decrypt()`
+    *   `psa_decapsulate()`

     For a key pair, this concerns the private key.